GlassPuddle/hyprsettings/readme.md

 <div align='center'>

-<h2>HyprSettings
+<h1>HyprSettings
-</h2> Finally: Hyprland Configuration,(re)made for GUI-lovers.
+</h2>Finally: Hyprland Configuration,(re)made for GUI-lovers.
-</h3> Love the eye-candy that comes with Hyprland, but aren't familiar with writing .conf files? (re)Introducing: HyprSettings! a GTK4 frontend for Configuring Hyprland.
+</h3>Love the eye-candy that comes with Hyprland, but aren't familiar with writing .conf files? (re)Introducing: HyprSettings! a GTK4 frontend for Configuring Hyprland.

 <img src='hyprsettingsicon.png' width='200' height='200'>

 </div>

-### This codebase was originally named 'Hy0rGUI' written by [Nyx](https://github.com/nnyyxxxx). as part of the HyprUtils Suite, which has since been deleted.
+</h3>This codebase was originally named 'Hy0rGUI' written by [Nyx](https://github.com/nnyyxxxx). as part of the HyprUtils Suite, which has since been deleted.
 I recently discovered that with a few tiny tweaks, it's still fully compatible with v5.00.
 HyprGUI was a huge help when I first started out in Hyprland, and I hope HyprSettings can inspire and assist newcomers to the world of TWMs 🫶

-# Preview
+</h1>Preview
 ![Preview](.github/preview.png)

 </div>

-# Usage
+</h1>Usage
-## Currently working on Hyprland 5.00 (17/07/2025)
+</h2>Currently working on Hyprland 5.00 (17/07/2025)
 HyprSettings works by editing the Hyprland.conf file in your ~/.config/hypr directory.

-# Installation
+</h1>Installation
-## ⚠️: I run an Arch Linux system, and have not tested this on other Distributions.
+</h2>⚠️: I run an Arch Linux system, and have not tested this on other Distributions.
 Arch & Arch Based Distros (CachyOS, EndeavourOS, etc) shouldn't have an issue.
-### If you can help to test it on another Distro, please reach out and I'll credit you!)
+</h2>If you can help to test it on another Distro, please reach out and I'll credit you!)

 Install the preferred package with:
 ```bash